NickSneed/GBCamJS/README.md

 # GBCamJS

-A collection of Javascript tools and assets for the Game Boy Camera™.
+A collection of JavaScript tools and assets for the Game Boy Camera™.

 Save parsing was based on gbcam2png: https://github.com/raphnet/gbcam2png